dangershony/dangershony.github.io/dev-status-08.md

 Stratis has grown quite a lot this last two month with many new exciting updates.

-We moved to new offices located in WeWork Moorgate London (come say hi).
+1. We moved to new offices located in WeWork Moorgate London (come say hi).
-We hired a few developers (full/part time), product managers and hopefully soon some testers.
+2. We hired a few developers (full/part time), product managers and hopefully soon some testers.
-We assembled several teams working in parallel streams, we are quite a decentralized company as the team members are from all around the globe (setting meetings can be tricky, I really appreciate the devs that stay out of hours to participate sometimes even to a really latte hour).
+3. We assembled several teams working in parallel streams, we are quite a decentralized company as the team members are from all around the globe (setting meetings can be tricky,
+4. I really appreciate the devs that stay out of hours to participate sometimes even to a really latte hour).

 We are now implementing agile methodologies across all our teams,
 and I encourage autonomous and self managing teams working to sprint goals.

 ### What have we been so busy on?

-** TumbleBit: **
+**TumbleBit:**
-The TB framework is cutting edge tech and is extremely complex, it is currently being heavily tested by the community with bugs and commits going in on a daily basis, the community are very helpful and I want to thank several members how did a great job.
+The TB framework is cutting edge tech and is extremely complex, it is currently being heavily tested by the community with bugs and commits going in on a daily basis, the community are very helpful and I want to thank several members who did a great job.
 Our TB dedicated team are working on the Breeze TB integration and the master node registration processes.
 Part of their work is to remove the TB dependency on the core client and use the C# Fullnode, first on the client and later on the server (master node).
-The team members are @carlton @zeptin and @dangould with @nopara73 joining next week.
+The team members are @carlton @zeptin and @dangould and just joined @nopara73.

 With the Breeze release around the corner this is a very exciting time for our C# Node and the TB protocol.

-Identity:
+**Identity:**
 The Identity team are working on, well I can't at this stage specify more.

-ICO team:
+**ICO team:**
 We have recently had @robertcarr join Stratis and is working on the ICO platform.
 The ICO platform is getting a dev boost adding very interesting features mainly it will be an HD based wallet for enhanced security and will be hosted in the azure marketplace.

-Fullnode team:
+**Fullnode team:**
 The fullnode is our core tech, it is important to note the fullnode is fully functional and can track both Bitcoin and Stratis blockchains, we can mine POW blocks with all kind of hash algorithms (all the X13 hash functions) and we can also use the node to stake (up to now we only stake on the stratis testnet).